kangverse/DALR/README.md

 We propose **DALR** (**D**ual-level **A**lignment **L**earning for multimodal sentence **R**epresentation Learning).
 To achieve cross-modal fine-grained alignment, we propose a cross-modal alignment method to mitigate the *cross-modal misalignment bias* (CMB) issue.
-Furthermore, we contend that the relationships in intra-modal among sentences transcend mere positive or negative labels, encompassing a nuanced ranking structure.
-By integrating ranking distillation with global alignment learning, we effectively align intra-modal representations, alleviating the *intra-modal semantic divergence* (ISD) issue.
+To alleviate the *intra-modal semantic divergence* (ISD) issue, we integrate ranking distillation with global alignment learning to effectively align intra-modal representations.
 The following figure is an illustration of our models.

 ![](figure/model.png)